Using other libraries

 SCONUL Access allows University of Bath students and academic staff to visit over 170 higher education libraries in the UK & Republic of Ireland, either for reference purposes, or to borrow books.
 You are not entitled to use another library's IT facilities.
 You should pay any outstanding library fines and be in good standing with the library before applying for SCONUL Access membership.

-- Find out which libraries you can apply to join at http://www.sconul.ac.uk/sconul-access/ You will be asked to select your current university role/mode of study AND your home institution (University of Bath) from drop down menus.
+Find out which libraries you can apply to join at http://www.access.sconul.ac.uk/sconul-access/ You will be asked to select your current university role/mode of study AND your home institution (University of Bath) from drop down menus.
 Select Find to search for libraries taking part in the scheme.
 The Search Results page will show libraries close to your home institution.
 You can also search for libraries on an A-Z list by choosing See results as a list or searching using your postcode to show institutions in your area that are participating in the scheme.

-- Complete the online form with your name and contact details as requested.
+Complete the online form with your name and contact details as requested.
 You should always use your University of Bath email address when applying for SCONUL Access.
-Some partner libraries will check the email address you have used to correspond with your home library as an additional check to verify your current student status.
+Libraries participating in the SCONUL Access scheme will check the email address you have used corresponds with your home campus as an additional check to verify your current student status.

-- Once you have entered all the required information, press Submit to send an automated application to University of Bath Library staff.
+Once you have completed the online form, press Submit to send an email application to University of Bath Library staff.
 Library staff will review and authorise applications.
 Successful applicants will be sent an email back to their University email address confirming their SCONUL Access banding (membership rights) and an expiry date for their SCONUL Access membership.

-- When you visit the other library, take a printed copy of the confirmation email that shows the membership banding and SCONUL Access expiry date information AND your current University of Bath library card.
-It is always advisable to check the individual library's website in advance to find out about service hours.
-Additionally, if you have any special requirements it is recommended you contact the library in advance of your visit.
+When you visit the other library, take a printed copy of the confirmation email that shows the membership banding and SCONUL Access expiry date information AND your current University of Bath library card.

 What if I want to use more than one library through the SCONUL Access scheme?